 This webinar is hosted by the Ethics and Regulations in Human Research Committee and provided at no charge.
-A Certificate of Attendance will be provided to all attendees.
+A Certificate of Attendance is provided to all attendees.

 Lyndell Lim, PhD, Associate Professor and Principal Research Fellow, Centre for Eye Research Australia, University of Melbourne

 Sangita P. Patel, MD, PhD, Assistant Professor, Department of Ophthalmology, University at Buffalo

 Russell Woods, PhD, Associate Scientist, Schepens Eye Research Institute; Associate Professor of Ophthalmology, Harvard Medical School

 Perspectives from crises past: the SARS experience

 David Lye, MBBS, FRACP, FAMS, FRCP, Associate Professor, Director, Infectious Disease Research and Training Office, National Center for Infectious Diseases, Singapore

 Ethical issues specific to vision research and COVID-19

 James Chodosh, MD, MPH, Clinician Scientist, Massachusetts Eye and Ear

 Martha F. Jones, MA, CIP, Vice President of Human Research Affairs, Mass General Brigham